 The DHCP server ensures that all IP addresses are unique, for example, no IP address is assigned to a second client while the first client's assignment is valid (its lease has not expired).
-The IP address pool management is done by the server and not by a person.
+Therefore, IP address pool management is done by the server and not by a human network administrator.